 How Much Is My Personal Injury Case Worth?

 Personal injury lawyers frequently receive questions about case worth.
 Truthfully, there is no predetermined amount any personal injury case is worth.
-But there are numerous factors an experienced lawyer uses to help place a reasonable value on a case.
+However, there are numerous factors an experienced lawyer uses to help place a reasonable value on a case.
 Some of these factors include: (1) Medical Expenses, (2) Pain and Suffering, (3) Lost Wages, and (4) Venue.
 So let’s discuss each one.

 Medical Expenses Help Determine Case Worth